hadro/info654fa22/syllabus/readme.md

 All graded assignments must be added to the class WordPress blog or emailed to the instruction before class on the due date (unless otherwise noted).
-If there is a medical or personal reason for absences or late homework assignments, you must present your excuse in advance and in writing, via email.
-Students who do not give advance notice and receive approval will be subject to a **10% of grade per-day penalty** on late homework assignments.
-Late assignments will receive a grade, but may not receive feedback.
-Assignments more than 4 days late will not be graded (and will earn a "0") unless you have prior written approval from your instructor.
+If there is a medical or personal reason for absences or late homework assignments, please present your excuse in advance and in writing, via email.
+Unexcused late assignments will receive a reduced grade, and may not receive feedback.

-1. Reflection Posts (25%)
+1. Reflection Posts (20%)
 2. Technology and Service Inspiration Posts (10%)
-3. Personal Homepage (20%)
+3. Personal Homepage (25%)
 4. Blank Technology Canvas Presentation (10%)
 5. Blank Technology Canvas Report (25%)
-6. News of the Week (5%)
+6. News of the Week (10%)
-6. Class discussion and participation (5%)

 **Technology and Service Inspiration Posts (10%)**